darshan3899/Mescoe-Campus-Chapter-Codes/README.md

 # Mescoe-Campus-Chapter-Codes
-Codes for all problems will be availabe here.
+Source codes of whatever problems we will discuss in sessions will be updated here.
 Also we will keep this repository updated with all the practice problems.